slightknack/slightknack.dev/content/blog/misadventures-stellar-quest.md

 > ...
 >
-> Imagive a scenario where you have two potential outcomes but only one of them should actually execute.
-Rather than having both transactions compete for the samesequence number you can control the outcome by bumping the sequene number to support whichever of the two scenarios you wish.
+> Imagine a scenario where you have two potential outcomes but only one of them should actually execute.
+Rather than having both transactions compete for the same sequence number you can control the outcome by bumping the sequence number to support whichever of the two scenarios you wish.
 >
 > ...